 Before that, here are some big takeaways with this section-

 - Income tax nexus and sales tax nexus are woefully different, and one doesn’t invite the other to the nexus party.
 Income tax can show up with a plus 1.

 - Each state is unique and different, like snowflakes, but without the innocence and the ability to be shoveled away.

-- Tripping nexus can expose your business to additional taxes beyond income taxes.
+- Tripping nexus wires can unwittingly expose your business to additional taxes beyond income taxes.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition